 Maintaining links with your family and friends at home

 You’ll no doubt miss your friends and family when you move overseas.
 However, some children will find that wrench unbearable; those people and places are all he or she has ever known, after all.
 It’s important to try and maintain a link with friends and family back home, whether you create a memory box, make regular contact via Skype or social media, or invite them out to stay.
+You could even do some research into your family history (check out some more information here on that) to maintain some links.
 Let your child know that your friends and family members are still a huge part of his or her life and that he or she is welcome to talk to, and about them at any time.

 Encouraging your child to get involved

 As we’ve said, children learn by example.
-That has never been truer of an expat child than when it comes to being involved with your new community; if you’d like to encourage your child to take part in activities and engage with expat families, take the time to seek them out via community groups and social media.
+That has never been truer of an expat child than when it comes to being involved with your new community; if you’d like to encourage your child.
+Take part in activities and engage with expat families, take the time to seek them out via community groups and social media.
 Existing expat families will come as a huge source f inspiration and advice, as well as becoming firm and fast friends for you and your children.

 It’s a simple, but important tip; if you’d like your child to feel more at home with your move abroad you must be prepared to listen to his or her concerns, regardless of how silly, or unfounded they might appear.
 Let your child know that you’re always available to talk, as and when he or she wishes to communicate.
 Your reassuring presence is likely to calm your child’s fears and enable him or her to come around to changes in circumstances.